slushiegoose/Town-Of-Us/README.md

 The Glitch is a Neutral role with its own win condition.\
 The Glitch's aim is to kill __everyone__ and be the last person standing.\
-The Glitch can Hack players, resulting in them being unable to report bodies and do tasks.\
-Hacking prevents the hacked player from doing anything but walk around the map.\
+The Glitch can Hack players, resulting in them being unable to do anything except walk around the map.\
 The Glitch can Mimic someone, which results in them looking exactly like the other person.

 ### Game Options